-ISK admits students whose academic, personal, social and emotional needs can be met by the school's programs and services, and who can be successful in a mainstream learning environment.
+ISK admits students whose academic, personal, social and emotional needs school's programs and services can meet, and who can be successful in a mainstream-learning environment.
 ISK provides support for a managed number of students, representing a range of mild and moderate learning challenges to the highly capable, in addition to a limited number of students with intensive needs, based on the school's enrollment and resources.